 According to the Carbon Disclosure Project (CDP), a global system disclosing the environmental impacts of companies, cities and regions, more than 500 companies reportedly used an internal carbon price in 2015.
 This is three times greater than 2014.
 Keeping the momentum going, another 732 companies reported to the CDP their plans to implement an internal carbon price in 2017 and 2018.

-In September Boston University and the Green Ribbon Commission will be hosting an event to hear from global leaders in corporate carbon pricing initiatives.
+In September Boston University and the Green Ribbon Commission hosted an event to hear from global leaders in corporate carbon pricing initiatives.
 “Reducing Emissions by Pricing Carbon: How Microsoft and Yale are leading the charge,” is a panel discussion on Internal Carbon Funds.

 Participating in the panel are: